At a Glance

 The Fulbright Program is the flagship international educational exchange program sponsored by the U.S. government and is designed to “increase mutual understanding between the people of the United States and the people of other countries.”
 With this goal as a starting point, the Fulbright Program has provided almost 300,000 participants—chosen for their academic merit and leadership potential — with the opportunity to study, teach and conduct research, exchange ideas and contribute to finding solutions to shared international concerns.

-Fulbright Scholar grants are administered by the Council for the International Exchange of Scholars (CIES).
-The Center for Global Initiatives serves as the campus representative, however all application materials are accepted directly by CIES.
-To read and learn more about the Fulbright Scholar Program, please visit: www.cies.org.
+Fulbright U.S. scholar and specialist grants are administered by the Council for the International Exchange of Scholars.
+The Center for Global Initiatives serves as the campus home for Fulbright programs for U.S. citizens at UNC.
+However, all application materials are accepted directly by CIES.
+To read and learn more about the Fulbright scholar program, please visit the CIES website.